trisweb/SurveyBug/README.md

 ------------

 1. User accounts are not required; a user will simply enter a name to identify themselves when taking a survey.
-2. Results from surveys taken before a survey is changed or edited are not promised to be consistent with the format or content of the latest survey.
+2. Results from surveys taken before a survey is changed or edited are only consistent with the survey's state at the time of taking (i.e. they do not need to include any new questions added since the result was created).
-3. General focus is on the UI and front-end abilities for editing and taking surveys.
-Results viewing and admin tasks are less important.

 Status:
 --------

-12/9/2011
+12/12/2011
 ---------

 Done: